electric-sql/electric/website/docs/api/clients/typescript.md

    * Can be used for adding authentication headers.
    */
   headers?: Record<string, string>

   /**
-   * Additional request parameters to attach to the URL.
-   * These will be merged with Electric's standard parameters.
-   * Note: You cannot use Electric's reserved parameter names
-   * (table, where, columns, offset, etc.).
-   */
-  params?: Record<string, string>

-  /**
    * Automatically fetch updates to the Shape.
 If you just want to sync the current